zehnpaard/kontlang/README.md

 # kontlang
 Language with Clojure-like syntax and semantics based on EoPL + Shift/Reset, implemented in OCaml

-# Language features
+## Language features
-Kontlang is a dynamically typed, purely functional (excluding the use of continuations) language interpreted with a CEK-machine-like evaluator, supporting the following features:
+Kontlang is a dynamically typed, purely functional (excluding the use of continuations) language interpreted with a CEK-machine-like evaluator, written in a trampolining defunctionalized continuation passing style.

+The language supports the following features:

 * `let`, `let*`, `letfn`, `letrec` (each supporting multiple variable bindings in one expression, and mutual recursion in the case of `letrec`)
 * lexical scope functions with closures